saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 ---
-title: 'Javascript'
+title: "45: How To Test Checkboxes"
-id: '45-checkboxes-javascript'
+id: "45-checkboxes-javascript"
-slug: javascript/
+contentUrl: "docs/how-to-test-checkboxes/45-checkboxes-javascript"
+sidebar_label: Javascript
+text: "Checkboxes are an often used element in web applications.
+This guide will show you how to work with them in your Selenium tests."
 number: 45
 publish_date: 2019-08-09
 last_update:
   date: 2023-02-22
 tags:
-  - 'checkboxes'
+  - "checkboxes"
-  - 'attribute'
+  - "attribute"
-  - 'selected'
+  - "selected"
 level: 1
 category:
   - fundamentals